maykon-oliveira/ngx-password-strength-meter/README.md

 ## Changing meter colors

-You can change the colors of meter by overriding the CSS variables bellow
+You can change the meter's color by overriding the CSS variables bellow

 | variable                    |                                  default                                  |
 | :-------------------------- | :-----------------------------------------------------------------------: |